September 25th

 When does one go to a doctor?
 When he is sick.
 A doctor earns his living because sick people come to him.
 People fall sick easily when the weather gets cold or fluctuates constantly, like in autumn, spring, and winter.
 That is pretty much the whole year.
 We see that except during summer, people do get sick often!

-Kith and kin come to the aid of one's prosperity.
+Kith and kin come to the aid of a person's prosperity.
 Likewise, winter, autumn, and spring assist a doctor in keeping his practice alive (by getting people sick)!
-Hence, the poet very humorously says that these seasons are like family to him.
+Hence, the poet humorously says these seasons are like family to him.

-Moral of the story: eat healthily and eat within limits.
-This will aid in staying away from the doctor.
+Moral of the story: Eat healthy and eat within limits.
+This will help in staying away from a doctor.
 It is the biggest open secret to good health!
 Simply, by being conscious and aware of what is going into the mouth, one can keep illnesses at bay.

 He who has health has hope.
 He who has hope has everything!
 May everyone have everything!